-IHPA will assess the submission against the eligibility criteria.
-IHPA will only proceed to undertake an assessment where the jurisdiction outlines the evidence or best available information to support those eligibility criteria.
+IHPA will assess the submission against the eligibility criteria, using the interpretive guidelines.
+IHPA will only proceed to undertake an assessment where the jurisdiction outlines the evidence or best available information to demonstrate the submission either meets the relevant eligibility criteria for the inclusion of a service on the General List, or does not meet any of the eligibility criteria for the exclusion of a service.
 If IHPA is not satisfied that these eligibility criteria have been met, the request will be referred back to the jurisdiction:

-- explaining that insufficient information has been provided to enable IHPA to undertake an assessment of whether the non-admitted service should be included or excluded from the General List - · seeking additional information to enable IHPA to make this assessment.
+- explaining that insufficient information has been provided to enable IHPA to undertake an assessment of whether the service should be included on, or excluded from, the General List - seeking additional information to enable IHPA to make this assessment.